rmraya/TMXEditor/README.md

 # TMXEditor

-TMXEditor is an open source desktop application for viewing and editing TMX (Translation Memory eXchange) files.
+TMXEditor is an open source desktop application for editing TMX (Translation Memory eXchange) files.

 It supports multilingual translation memories and is designed to handle very large TMX files, including files with millions of translation units.